Nightshade14/giftSync/README.md

 ## Project Overview

-WelcomeHome Donation Management System is a web application that facilitates tracking and managing donations made to a charity organization.
+GiftSync is a web application that facilitates tracking and managing donations made to a charity organization.
 The system enables supervisors and staff members to manage items and donors, record donations, and ensure proper allocation and storage of donated items.

 ---